aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Stratos.md

 - `data[0]`: The amount of times the reviving move or the enemy party healing move are used.
 The value is incremented each time either of these moves are used and once it reaches 5, the usage of these moves are no longer allowed.
 Essentially, it's a hard limit to this enemy where they cannot use either moves more than 5 times combined in the entire battle
 - `data[1]`: The amount of times the reviving move was used.
 The value is incremented each time the reviving move is used.
 When the value reaches 3, the odds that the move is used when all other conditions are fufilled lowers to 20% from 70%.
 Essentially, it's a deterrent on the usage of the reviving move more than 3 times
 - `data[2]`: A cooldown on the usage of the reviving move and the enemy party healing move.
 When either move is used, the value is set to 2.
 On every actor turns that either of these move isn't used, the value is decremented in the post move logic.
 For either of the moves to become usable again, the value must be 0 or below.
 Essentially, it's a 2 actor turn antispams where both moves can't be used again
-- `data[3]`: Prevents the usage of the reviving move and the enemy party heal move when the value is not 0.
-The value is reset to 0 in the post move logic on any actor turn other than the usage of either of these moves.
-This enemy doesn't write to this value because ???
-TODO: Likely involves `Delilah`
+- `data[3]`: A lock on the usage of the reviving move and the enemy party healing move.
+When the value is 1, it prevents either move to be used.
+The value is reset to 0 in the post move logic after any moves is used except these 2 moves.
+The lock is never activated by this enemy, but rather by [Delilah](Delilah.md) which sets it to 1 when they use their reviving move
 - `data[4]`: This doesn't do anything meaningful in practice.
 It is set to 1 when the party wide sword jump attack is used and it is supposed to prevent the use of the charging move if the value is 1, but this doesn't work.
 This is because the value is always set to 0 on the same actor turn as the usage of the party wide sword jump attack move is used which undoes the effect it would have had.

 ## Move selection